brandonroberts/angular/aio/content/getting-started/index-v2.md

     * app-product-preview: Product preview

 Just like HTML elements, components can be referred to or nested in another component's template.
 A component is referred to by its `selector`.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
 By convention, Angular component selectors begin with the prefix such as `app-`, followed by the component name.

+Stackblitz contains an Angular workspace and an initial app project.
+The initial app includes the `app-root` component mentioned above, as well as other app and configuration files.
+The `app-root` component is responsible for displaying "Angular Getting Started" in the preview pane on the right.

 {@a template-syntax}